 Oil Change International is currently hiring for the following position:

-Reports to: Executive Director
+Reports to: Managing Director

 Target Start Date: As soon as possible.
 Position is open until filled.

-About Oil Change International:
+About Oil Change International

 Roles and Responsibilities:

 - Work with senior staff to develop campaign strategies and tactics to discourage public support for fossil fuels, including subsidies and finance;

 - Follow and analyze global developments relating to fossil fuel subsidies in order to identify campaign/public engagement opportunities;